 The last two weeks of November are perfect for hunters who want to hunt mule deer hunting in Montana.
 The late fall weather and snow usually push the deer out from the mountain valleys onto the front range, where they gather for the rut and then winter there.
 We hunt this time of year along the National Forest lands along the Rocky Mountain Front.
 We occassionally see elk along the front, but this is primarily a mule deer hunt.
 Weather is cold and there will be wind and snow.
 It can be a little rugged weather-wise, but the rougher it is the more deer there will be and this makes for some good hunting.
-We almost always see big horn sheep this time of year also, and for those fortunate few who get a sheep ram tag, we are 100% harvest of big horns.
+The deer are the first to move out of the mountains to the Front country, and they begin grouping in herds for the early December rut.
+The bucks this time of year will generally be with the does and the herds continue to grow as the deer accumulate.

 |11/11/2018 to 11/15/2018||5 days||2|